-- Cognitive-behavioral therapy is the most effective OCD treatment for children, and other treatment options are given with it.
+- Cognitive-behavioral therapy is the most effective OCD treatment for children, and other treatment options or relaxation techniques could be given with it.
 Cognitive therapy helps the child to manage obsessive thoughts without resorting to compulsive behaviors.
-A trainer may teach alternative methods to manage obsessions and compulsions.
+A trainer may teach alternative methods to manage obsessions and compulsions while practicing mindfulness.
 Other forms of cognitive-behavioral therapy involve repeated exposure and response prevention (ERP).
 Continuous exposure may help to overcome the fear during ERP therapies.

 - Medications, such as the antidepressants called selective serotoniniXA vasoconstrictor and neurotransmitter produced by nerve cells responsible for stabilizing mood naturally. reuptake inhibitors (SSRI), are often prescribed in some cases.
 Clomipramine (another type of antidepressant) is given if the SSRIs are not effective.
 Medications may cause side effects and may not be sufficient alone to control OCD symptoms.
-So doctors may suggest cognitive therapies along with medication.
+Hence, most pediatricians suggest cognitive therapies along with medication.

 - Family therapy may help the family members to understand and deal with the OCD issues of the child.

 - Group therapy can be beneficial for older children.
-This involves interactions with OCD sufferers and often helps to reduce the feeling of isolation.
+This involves communication and interactions with OCD sufferers and often helps to reduce the feeling of isolation.

-- Antibiotic treatment is recommended for OCD due to PANDAS and PANS depending on the current state of infection.
+- Antibiotic treatment is generally recommended for OCD due to PANDAS and PANS depending on the current state of infection.

 If the training sessions and medical treatments are not effective in managing OCD, children may require inpatient treatment in special centers with intensive behavioral therapies under the guidance of trained doctors and psychiatrists.

 Prevention Of OCD In Children